The Blue Book, Political Truth or Historical Fact

-The Blue Book, Political Truth or Historical Fact is a 2009 documentary film by Gagik Karagheuzian about the Armenian genocide denial.
+The Blue Book, Political Truth or Historical Fact is a 2009 documentary film by Gagik Karagheuzian about Armenian genocide denial.

 Synopsis

 In 2005 the Turkish Grand National Assembly (TGNA) sent a petition, signed by all its members, to the British parliament demanding an apology for the accusation that Turkey was guilty of genocide against the Armenians.
 The petition referred to the British parliamentary report, "The Treatment of Armenians in the Ottoman Empire 1915-16", authored by Viscount Bryce and Arnold J. Toynbee, better known as the Blue Book.

 Ara Sarafian, a British Armenian historian, had republished an uncensored edition of the Blue Book five years earlier in 2000.
 Once he heard about this petition, he set out on a campaign to demonstrate the authenticity of the original work and to defend the integrity of his republication.

 This observational documentary follows Sarafian as he travels to the sites of massacres described in the eyewitness accounts which were used in the Blue Book.
 He confronts official Turkish historians at an academic symposium in Istanbul University.
 While there, he answers questions from Turkish journalists who were interested in his motivations.
 Later he takes part in a television debate discussing the validity of this almost hundred-year-old report.
 Throughout the debate, the official Turkish historian casts doubt on the authenticity of the Blue Book.
 However, during a break in the broadcast, while still being filmed for the documentary, he admits to Sarafian and the presenter of the program that the TGNA petition was a political exercise, it was academically weak and Sarafian's response was accurate.